-If a student meets or exceeds the college- and career-ready threshold score on the Smarter Balanced ELA test as a 10th grader, he or she will not have to take that test in 11th grade.
+Students that meet or exceed the college- and career-ready threshold score on the Smarter Balanced ELA or Math test as a 10th grader, will not have to take that test in 11th grade.

 Certificate of Academic Achievement and Certificate of Individual Achievement

-• Certificate of Academic Achievement (CAA): lets families, schools, businesses and colleges know that a student is “college and career ready” and met the state’s English Language Arts, Math and Science standards.
+- Certificate of Academic Achievement (CAA): lets families, schools, businesses and colleges know that a student is “college and career ready” and met the state’s English Language Arts, and Math standards.

-• Certificate of Individual Achievement (CIA): Students in special education not earning a CAA have additional assessment options to earn a CIA instead.
-These include passing state tests in English Language Arts, Math and Science with either a “Basic” level of mastery; taking state test at a different grade level; taking alternative state assessments (WA AIM); or taking locally determined assessments.
+- Certificate of Individual Achievement (CIA): Students in special education not earning a CAA have additional assessment options to earn a CIA instead.
+These include passing state tests in English Language Arts, and Math with either a “Basic” level of mastery; taking state tests at a different grade level; taking alternative state assessments (WA-AIM); or taking locally determined assessments.

 State Approved Alternatives

-• Students who have the “college and career ready” skills in English Language Arts, Math or Science but are unable to show them on state exams may use state-approved alternatives.
+- Students who have the “college and career ready” skills in English Language Arts, and Math but are unable to show that on state exams may use state-approved alternatives.

-• The Certificate of Academic Achievement Options are:
+- The Certificate of Academic Achievement alternative options are:

-» SAT or ACT – Students may use their math, reading, writing and science scores on college readiness tests.
+- SAT or ACT – Students may use their Math and English Language Arts scores on college readiness tests.
 Fee waivers are available for eligible students to take the approved SAT or ACT exams.
 The minimum scores are: MATH: SAT-430, ACT-16.
-ELA: SAT with Essay - 410, ACT with writing – 12.
-SCIENCE: Only ACT 16
+ELA: SAT with Essay - 410, ACT with writing – 14.

-» Advanced Placement (AP) and International Baccalaureate (IB) – Students may use a score of three or higher on select AP exams or 4 or higher on eligible IB exams: Math (AP: Calculus or Statistics; IB: Mathematics or Further Mathematics), ELA (AP: English Language and Composition AND one of the following AP tests: English Literature and Composition, Macroeconomics, Microeconomics, Psychology, United States History, World History, United States Government and Politics, or Comparative Government and Politics; OR one of the following IB tests: Language A: Literature, Language A: Language and Literature, Business and Management, Economics, Geography, History, Information Technology Is a Global Society, Philosophy, Psychology or Social and Cultural Anthropology); and Science (AP: Biology, Chemistry, Physics or Environmental Science; IB: Biology, Chemistry or Physics)
+- Advanced Placement (AP) and International Baccalaureate (IB) – Students may use a score of three or higher on specified AP exams or four or higher on eligible IB exams: Math (AP: Calculus or Statistics; IB: Mathematics or Further Mathematics), ELA (AP: English Language and Composition AND one of the following AP tests: English Literature and Composition, Macroeconomics, Microeconomics, Psychology, United States History, World History, United States Government and Politics, or Comparative Government and Politics; OR one of the following IB tests: Language A: Literature, Language A: Language and Literature, Business and Management, Economics, Geography, History, Information Technology Is a Global Society, Philosophy, Psychology or Social and Cultural Anthropology)

-» GPA Comparison – For 12th grade students only.
-A student's grades in their two most recent Mathematics, English language arts (ELA) or Science courses are compared to the grades of other students who took the same courses AND met standard on the same state exam as the student for whom the calculation is being run (target student).
-If the target student has a mean GPA equal to or higher than their cohorts mean GPA, they may use the GPA Comparison to meet the math, ELA or science assessment graduation requirement.
+- GPA Comparison – For 12th grade students only.
+A student's grades for courses in a specific content area are compared to the grades of other students who took the same courses AND met standard on the same state exam as the student for whom the calculation is being run (target student).
+If the target student has a mean GPA equal to or higher than their cohorts mean GPA, they may use the GPA Comparison to meet the content area assessment graduation requirement.
 A student must have an overall cumulative Grade Point Average (GPA) of at least 3.2 on a 4.0 grading scale AND must have taken the state exam at least once.